Michel Jourdain Jr.: NASCAR

 Jourdain was supported by Mexican sponsors throughout his years in Champ Car.
 After losing his sponsorship following the 2004 season, Jourdain looked to the NASCAR Busch Series.
 At the time, NASCAR was trying to expand its fan base among Mexicans and Hispanic Americans.

 Jourdain made eighteen starts driving the No. 10 ppc Racing Ford in 2005.
 He was able to notch one top-ten finish in he early stages of the year.
 However, in July of that year, ppc Racing announced that the team could not continue with a full season due to insufficient sponsorship.
 He then ran two races later in the season for Keith Barnwell.
 Jourdain drove in his home race in Mexico City at Autodromo Hermanos Rodriguez as well as two more races in the No. 15 in 2006 for Jill Burgdoff as well as seven Craftsman Truck Series races in the Roush Racing No. 50 truck.

 WTCC

 In 2007, Jourdain competed in the FIA World Touring Car Championship for SEAT Sport.
 A troubled season saw him finish the year down in eighteenth place on points.
 Later in the year he was signed to drive in the A1GP series for A1 Team Mexico, returning to open-wheel racing for the first time since his Champ Car days.

 In 2010, Jordain returned to NASCAR for the Nationwide Series race at Road America when he practiced the No. 98 for Paul Menard since he was away racing at Infineon.
-Jourdain also competed in the P-WRC class of the 2010 Rally Mexico where he finished seventh in class.
+Jourdain also competed in the P-WRC class of the 2010 Rally México where he finished seventh in class.